“None of us are the worst thing we’ve ever done. We all deserve to come home to freedom.”

 Returning citizens face a broad range of obstacles as they re-enter society.
 The Prison Policy Initiative found that having a record reduces a prospective employee’s chance of getting a callback from an employer by 50%.
 And when they do land jobs, they are often the lowest-paid and least-secure positions available.
 The Brookings Institute estimates that only 55% of formerly incarcerated individuals have any reported earnings in the year following their release.
 Home/Free highlights the stories of resiliency of formerly incarcerated people as they navigate the barriers of re-entering society.

 The series shares the personal stories of several formerly incarcerated individuals, including Jess Bonanno, a software engineer at Slack who participated in Next Chapter; Marcus Bullock, the founder of Flikshop, a tech platform that creates personalized postcards for incarcerated individuals around the country; and Mr. Anthony Ray Hinton, who was wrongfully convicted and spent 30 years in prison.
+Three additional Next Chapter graduates who are now employed as software engineers at leading technology companies will also share their journeys of finding meaningful employment after incarceration.
 Each video in the series will raise awareness of the barriers that prevent returning citizens from being truly free and show the perseverance demonstrated by each individual determined to make a better life for themselves and their communities.

 The trailer for the film will also be spotlighted by Rework Reentry, the new joint initiative between Slack and the Aspen Institute to help formerly incarcerated individuals build careers in the technology sector.
 The full series will be revealed in late 2022.